Muraad/Hocon/README.md

 A Hocon configuration source for aspnet configuration (Microsoft.Framework.Configuration)

-The hocon implementation is a fork of https://github.com/4agenda/OGS.HOCON
+The hocon implementation is a fork of https://github.com/4agenda/OGS.HOCON where everything is packed into one big file (Hocon.cs).

 This repository provides a Hocon IConfigurationSource for https://github.com/aspnet/Configuration